shubhamjain-3009/SALVAGE---RADAR-Interference-Mitigation-System/README.md

 # SALVAGE---RADAR-Interference-Mitigation-System
 Basic Steps to Run code:

-To run the code, you first need to run the scenario simulator called: FMCW_Rev_11.m.
+To run the code, you first need to run the scenario simulator called: FMCW_Simulate.m.
 This will generate a file called temp_file1.mat.
 This file has the results from simulation
-You now need to run a file called  FMCW_Rev10_Analysis.m.
-This file leads the temp_file1.mat and implements the receiver DSP.
+You now need to run a file called  FMCW_Analyze.m.
+This file reads the temp_file1.mat and implements the receiver DSP.
 This includes the proposed SALVAGE Algorithm.

 Setting the Scenario:
 To simulate a scenario, you will need to set values of distance, velocity, angle and slopes for the ego, targets and interferers.
-The variables have to be set in the FMCW_Rev_11.m file.
+The variables have to be set in the FMCW_Simulate.m file.
 These are as follows:

 1. d_int: array containing distances of interferers.
 Preferably values between 5 and 100.
 Note that every interferer is also a target here.
 If you want to turn off the effect of interference, you can either leave this array blank, or set int_present to 0.